2020 Sweden riots

 On 29 August 2020, riots broke out in the Swedish cities of Malmö and Ronneby.
-After Swedish police prevented Rasmus Paludan, a Danish politician, from entering the country, far-right anti-immigration activists held protests and burned the Quran.
-In response, a mob of 300 people gathered in counter-protest, burned tires, threw rocks and chunks of concrete at the police, and smashed bus shelters, and witnesses heard shouts of "Allāhu ʾakbar" and "La ilaha ilallah".
-A prominent Malmö imam responded "Those who are acting in this way have nothing to do with Islam."
+After Swedish police prevented Rasmus Paludan, a Danish politician convicted of various crimes including indictment against an ethnic group, from entering the country, a far-right anti-immigration group held protests and burned a Quran.
+In response, a group of 300 counter protestors, gathered, the protest descending into a riot.

 Incidents in Malmö

 On 26 August 2020, police in Malmö denied Rasmus Paludan, a Danish far-right politician and the leader of Denmark's Hard Line party, permission to hold a meeting named "Islamization in the Nordic countries".
 On 28 August, he was deported and banned from entering Sweden.
 Swedish police suspected he would break the law.
-His supporters nonetheless went ahead with the event, and burned a copy of the Qur'an in Rosengard, a predominantly immigrant neighborhood.
+His supporters nonetheless went ahead with the event, and burned a copy of the Qur'an in Rosengård, a predominantly immigrant neighborhood.
 In a separate event, Paludan's supporters kicked a copy of the Qur'an around Malmö's main square like a football, for which three people were arrested on suspicion of inciting hatred.

 At around 7 PM, about 300 people gathered in Malmö's Amiralsgatan street, south of the Rosengård Centrum Shopping Centre for a demonstration against the Qur'an burning, which soon turned violent.
 Rioters threw chunks of concrete and stones at the police, smashed bus shelters, overturned lampposts, and burned objects.
 Antisemitic chants were also raised in the gatherings.
 The riots continued till about 3 in the morning.

 The police in Malmö received reinforcements from Gothenburg and police began using drones for aerial surveillance of the Rosengård district.

 The unrest continued the following day, there were multiple incidents with arson in the Rosengård, Bellevuegården, Rådmansvången and Solbacken city districts.
 The Gullviskolan school was severely damaged by suspected arson.
 Three people were arrested with bottles containing flammable liquid suspected for preparing attacks on police or rescue services.

 The riots gradually came to an end by 31 August after residents, police and religious leaders took to the streets to promote calm.